fwenzel/copy-shorturl/README.md

 Pull requests welcome!

+A special thank-you to all current and previous [contributors](https://github.com/fwenzel/copy-shorturl/graphs/contributors) to this extension.
+You're awesome.

 ## License
-This is free software, &copy; 2010-2016 Fred Wenzel and licensed under an Apache 2.0 license.
+This is free software, &copy; 2010-today Fred Wenzel and licensed under an Apache 2.0 license.
 For more information, read the file [`LICENSE`](./LICENSE).